EthanHNguyen/ethanhnguyen.github.io/_posts/2026-04-27-ato-copilot-source-backed-ai.md

 At c0mpiled-10/DC: AI for Government, I built ATO Copilot in a four-hour hackathon and won 1st place.

-The c0mpiled recap described the project as “TurboTax for government security approvals.”
-That is a useful shorthand.
-The deeper thesis is that authorization work needs better evidence infrastructure.

 The prototype explored a narrow question:

 > Can AI help government teams move through authorization and compliance workflows by grounding every recommendation in source evidence?